AniaCharch/Capstone/README.md

-## Setting up a R Environment
+## Setting up a R
-To run this project, you will need R programming language, Rstudio and dependent packages.
-Follow these steps to set up your environment:
+To run this project, you will need R programming language, Rstudio.
+Follow these steps to set up R:

 1. **Install R**
    Ensure that R is installed on your system.
 You can download it from [cran.r-project.org](https://cran.r-project.org/bin/windows/base/).